 The analyses performed for the fully appropriated basin evaluation are reflective of the Department's current rules, which primarily focus on assessing the water availability for junior irrigation rights as determined through water administration records.
 Details on the methodology used for the evaluation can be found in the 2017 report, available at https://dnr.nebraska.gov/water-planning/annual-evaluation-availability-hydrologically-connected-water-supplies-fab-report.
-There are other approaches to evaluate hydrologically connected water supplies, such as the Department's INSIGHT methodology, which assesses available water supplies, major demand categories, and water balances within basins across the state (http://nednr.nebraska.gov/INSIGHT/).
-The INSIGHT methodology provides a more comprehensive assessment that can be used to support water management decisions and guide planning processes; however, these results may vary greatly when compared to the results following from the current rule.
+There are other approaches to evaluate hydrologically connected water supplies, such as the Department's INSIGHT methodology provides a more comprehensive assessment that can be used to support water management decisions and guide planning processes; however, these results may vary greatly when compared to the results following from the current rule.
 Therefore, a basin that is not fully appropriated under the current rule could still see water supply imbalances when a more comprehensive analysis, such as the INSIGHT methodology, is applied.

 Currently, all 23 Natural Resources Districts (NRD) in the State are engaged in some phase of integrated management planning with the Department, that covers all major basins, subbasins, and reaches with hydrologically connected water supplies.
 The Act directs the Department to forego an annual evaluation for those areas participating in or developing an integrated management plan unless there would be reason to believe the previous year's evaluation may change.
 To determine if there would be any changes, the Department reviewed previous evaluations and any subsequent changes that have occurred that might impact this year's analysis.
-Given the results of the 2017 evaluation that examined the 20-year period ending in 2015, water administration activities, active surface water rights, and groundwater well development, the Department does not find it necessary to reevaluate any of these basins at this time for the 2022 report.
+Given the results of the 2017 evaluation that examined the 20-year period ending in 2015, water administration activities, active surface water rights, and groundwater well development, the Department does not find it necessary to reevaluate any of these basins at this time for the 2023 report.